 The responsibility of moderating a panel is not unlike being a talk show host.
 You have to see yourself as the one who keeps up the interest and engagement levels of the audience by guiding discussion while letting your personality shine.

 Add your own thoughts in between, point out and play off of the audience’s reactions, and don’t shy away from having the panelists engage with one another.
-At MeetingPulse, our event polling tools are built on the philosophy of engagement and transparent communication.
-So here’s our guide for moderators on how to run a great panel discussion.
+At MeetingPulse, we have helped thousands of user moderate amazing panel discussions.
+So here’s our guide for moderators on how to run a great panel discussion of their own.